ansible/ansible/docsite/rst/gettingstarted.rst

 .. code-block:: bash

     $ sudo ln -sf /usr/bin/python2 /usr/bin/python

+You can also use the ansible_python_interpreter variable for hosts that have python pointing to python3

 If you would like to package Ansible for Homebrew, BSD, or others, please stop by the mailing list and say hi!